pow-auth/pow_assent/README.md

 ### PowEmailConfirmation

 The e-mail fetched from the provider params is assumed confirmed if an `email_verified` key with value `true` also exists in the params.
-The user will have `:email_confirmed_at` set when inserted.
+In that case the user will have `:email_confirmed_at` set.
 If `email_verified` isn't `true` in the provider params, or the user provides the e-mail, then the user will have to confirm their e-mail before they can sign in.

+To prevent user enumeration attacks whenever there is a unique constraint error for e-mail the user will see confirmation required error message.
+However if `email_verified` is `true` in the provider params they will be see the form with changeset error.

 ### PowInvitation